giovi321/log-triage/docs/configuration.md

   - `ignore_regexes` drop lines before counting.
   - `warning_regexes` and `error_regexes` count matched lines to set severity.
   - The regex lab in the UI helps experiment with these patterns.
-- **Baseline:** A rolling window of historical counts for a module.
-When current counts exceed configured multipliers, the finding is marked anomalous and its severity can be bumped.
 - **Addressed & false positives:** Addressed findings track items you reviewed.
 Marking a finding as a false positive also adds the pattern to the pipeline's ignore list, preventing repeats.

 Keep these terms in mind while reading the configuration sections below.